- GRI 102-1: Name of the organization

 Edwards’ EHS strategy which is subject to approval by the CVP, Global Supply

-Chain and CEO.
+Chain and the CEO.

-The Sr. Director of Global EHS, a member of the GEHS team, re-evaluates the strategy annually and produces an annual EHS report.
+The Sr. Director of Engineering, a member of the GEHS team, re-evaluates the strategy annually and produces an annual EHS report.
 This report is shared with the business unit leaders and the CVP, GSC who provides critical updates to the CEO.
 Our CEO shares updates on EHS performance with the Board of Directors annually and as needed if issues arise.

 Every five years, members of the GEHS team update EHS strategies based on benchmarking, industry standards and leading sustainability frameworks.
 Edwards aligns our EHS strategy and disclosures to the Global Reporting Initiative, Dow Jones Sustainability Index survey, CDP (Climate), and the Task Force for Climate-Related Disclosures.